Requirements for Admission

 Technical Programs Admissions:

-Admission standards for a full-time or part-time technical student are the same as regular admission requirements.
 Students must be a high school diploma graduate, present 19 acceptable units, or have satisfactory scores on an approved HSE.
 ACT scores may be required.

 AGRICULTURAL TECHNOLOGY/JOHN DEERE TECH